NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     />
     <figcaption>
         <p>
-            <a href="#cache-swr">Stale-while-revalidate</a>: In this example, the user requests a page, to which the server responds with the currently published version (version 1) which ends up stored in the cache.
-The server specifies that the response can be considered fresh for 10 minutes and that once stale, it can still be reused and revalidated in the background for 5 minutes.
-Later on, the site editor publishes a new version.
-When the user requests the same page again, the cache's version has been stale for less than 5 minutes.
-So the cache immediately responds to the user with version 1 and in parallel, it sends a conditional request to the server and ends up getting version 2 of the page.
+            <a href="#cache-swr">Stale-while-revalidate</a>: In this example, the user requests a page, and the server responds with the currently published version (version 1), which is then stored in the cache.
+The server indicates that the response can be considered fresh for 10 minutes, and once it becomes stale, it can still be reused and revalidated in the background for an additional 5 minutes.
+Later, when the site editor publishes a new version, the user requests the same page again.
+At this point, the cached version has been stale for less than 5 minutes, so the cache immediately responds to the user with version 1.
+Meanwhile, it sends a conditional request to the server and subsequently retrieves version 2 of the page.
         </p>
         <p>
-            Later on, when the user requests the page again, the cache responds with version 2 which is still fresh and the user perceives the response as loading instantly.
-The stale-while-revalidate has effectively hidden the latency of getting version 2 of the page from the origin server.
+            Later, when the user requests the page again, the cache responds with version 2, which is still fresh, making the user perceive the new response as loading instantly.
+The stale-while-revalidate mechanism has effectively concealed the latency involved in retrieving version 2 of the page from the server.
         </p>
         <p>
-            15 minutes later, the user requests the page again.
-This time the cached version is stale and the stale-while-revalidate duration has expired too.
-So the cache cannot respond to the user before it revalidates the cached version with the origin server.
+            Fifteen minutes later, the user requests the page again.
+This time, the cached version is stale, and the stale-while-revalidate duration has also expired.
+As a result, the cache cannot respond to the user until it revalidates the cached version with the server.
         </p>
     </figcaption>
 </figure>